 Fall baking isn’t complete without pumpkin bread and this Small Batch Pumpkin Bread recipe with a cinnamon swirl crunch topping is a must for the season!
 This is quick pumpkin bread recipe that makes 5 individual loaves, or 2 mini loaves that are tender, moist, and full of all the fall flavors.

-Small Batch Pumpkin Bread
+mini Pumpkin Bread recipe

 I think it is safe to say that Fall and pumpkin bread go together like peas and carrots.
-So here you have it – the quintessential Fall baking recipe.
-And if I do say so myself, these pumpkin bread mini loaves may be the best pumpkin bread I’ve ever had.
+So here you have it – the quintessential fall baking recipe.
+And if I do say so myself, these pumpkin bread mini loaves may be the best pumpkin bread I’ve ever had!

-Features of the pumpkin bread
+Features of this cinnamon sugar pumpkin bread

 - Moist Pumpkin Bread – The pumpkin bread is tender, moist, and moist.
 Yes – I said it twice, to reinforce it.

-- Cinnamon Sugar Crunch – Cinnamon sugar is swirled on top for a sweet and crunchy topping.
+- Cinnamon Sugar Swirl Crunch – Cinnamon sugar is swirled on top for a sweet and crunchy topping.
 I mean, I love streusel crumble, but the cinnamon sugar crunch may quickly take pole position.

 - Delicately Sweet – The pumpkin bread is so delicately sweet that you won’t know whether to eat if for breakfast, lunch, or dinner.
 And you know what?
 There is no judgment if you make these mini loaves part of your 3 squares a day!